huangjunxin/NewsScraper-FE/README.md

 # News Scraper (front-end)

-A crawler for some news sites and forums written in Chinese or Cantonese
+A crawler for some news sites and forums written in Chinese

 This is the repo of the front-end programme